 6. MPH and MSc degrees can augment the MD

 Perhaps you have a particular interest in global health or advanced medical research.
 It’s often necessary to earn a graduate degree in public health or science separately.
-At SGU, you can roll those interests into your MD program with a CEPH-accredited MPH program.
+At SGU, you can roll those interests into your MD program with a CEPH-accredited Master of Public Health (MPH) program.

-7. SGU’s clinical program covers a range of patient populations and even health care systems
+7. SGU’s clinical program covers a range of patient populations and healthcare systems

-Clinical rotations can vary significantly depending on your location, because every health care system and patient population is slightly different.
-We recognize these differences matter to students, so you can choose to complete rotations in one of four countries: Grenada, the United States, Canada, or the United Kingdom.
+Clinical rotations can vary significantly depending on your location because every healthcare system and patient population is slightly different.
+We recognize these differences matter to students, which is why SGU has affiliations with more than 70 hospitals and clinical centers in the US and UK.

-10. Widely recognized as one of the most beautiful campuses in the world, it’s a great place to learn and live
+10. Grenada is a great place to learn and live

 Every student needs a break now and again, and SGU is a great place to be when you need to unwind.
-In fact, BuzzFeed once featured St. George’s on a list of stunning campuses around the globe.
-Most recently, Caribbean Journal has named Grenada as its 2017 Caribbean Destination of the Year, calling the Spice Isle “one of the region’s hottest places to visit.”
+There are many reasons to fall in love with the island.
+The Caribbean Journal has even named Grenada as a past Caribbean Destination of the Year, calling the Spice Isle “one of the region’s hottest places to visit.”

 SGU provides several opportunities for you to have an enriching life outside the classroom.
 Enjoy the great outdoors, get involved with organized sports, or join one of the many student organizations.
 You’ll get to know your fellow students and enjoy a culturally diverse environment.